lorossi/duchampesque-art/README.md

 ## My (weekly) obsession

-[As I have mentioned before](https://github.com/lorossi/bauhaus-time), I life my life one obsession at the time.
+[As I have mentioned before](https://github.com/lorossi/bauhaus-time), I live my life one obsession at the time.

 The most recent one is *googly eyes*.
 They are so funny, they make everything stupid and ridicule.
 Due to my childish sense of humour, I cannot stop laughing when I stick one to something.